sartaj/semantic-design-systems/README.md

 A semantic design system to provide generic rules to some common design system found in multiple industries.

-## Examples
+## Inspired By

 * *Visual Design*: Atomic Design, Google's Material Design, IBM's Carbon Design System
-* *Software*: monolith codebases vs modular codebases.
+* *Software*: Monolith codebases vs modular codebases.
 General import/export philosophies.
-* *Legal Systems*: Bill of Rights/Declaration/Constitution as primitives, Highway construction bill something way more complex.
-* *Music Composition*: Primitive Instruments.
-Complex patterns on top.

-### Inspired By

-* Ontologies
-* Semantic Networks
-* Frame language
+* *Ontologies*: Used to limit complexity and organize information
+* *Semantic Networks*: Graph consisting of vertices, which represent concepts, and edges, which represent semantic relations between concepts.
+* *Frame language*: Artificial intelligence data structure used to divide knowledge into substructures by representing "stereotyped situations."

-## Basic Rules
+## Premises

 * All these are just trees of patterns you mix together.
 * The patterns tend to be leveled by identifying complexity.